BaseMax/YoutubeGraphQL/README.md

 - `getPopularChannels(limit: Int!): [Channel]`: Retrieves a list of popular channels, limited by the specified number.
 - `searchVideos(query: String!): [Video]`:Searches for videos based on the provided query string.
 - `searchChannels(query: String!): [Channel]`: Searches for channels based on the provided query string.
+- `getVideosByChannel(channelId: ID!): [Video]`: Retrieves a list of videos uploaded by a specific channel.
+- `getSubscribedChannels(userId: ID!): [Channel]`: Retrieves a list of channels subscribed to by a user.
+- `getCommentsByVideo(videoId: ID!): [Comment]`: Retrieves a list of comments for a specific video.
+- `getRecommendedVideos(userId: ID!): [Video]`: Retrieves a list of recommended videos based on a user's preferences.
+- `getLikedVideos(userId: ID!): [Video]`: Retrieves a list of videos liked by a user.

 ## Mutations